sindresorhus/p-retry/readme.md

 Type: `number`\
 Default: `10`

 The maximum amount of times to retry the operation.
+Must be a non-negative integer or `Infinity`.

 ##### factor